Deformations of algebras in noncommutative geometry: Motivating examples

 \subsubsection{Preview: $\caD$-modules}

-Since Proposition \ref{p:diff-quant} does not apply to singular varieties, it is less clear how to treat algebras of differential operators and their modules in the singular case.
+Since Proposition \ref{p:diff-quant} does not apply to singular varieties, it is less clear how to treat algebras of differential operators and their modules in the singular case (again with $\bk$ having characteristic zero).

-Later on, we will adopt the approach of right $\caD$-modules.
-In this approach, one takes a singular variety $X$ and embeds it into a smooth variety $V$, and defines the category of right $\caD$-modules on $X$ to be the category of right $\caD_V$-modules supported on $X$, i.e., right modules $M$ over the ring $\caD_V$ of differential operators on $V$, with the property that, for all $m \in M$, there exists $N \geq 1$ such that $m \cdot I_X^N = 0$, where $I_X$ is the ideal corresponding to $X$.
+One solution, discovered by Kashiwara, is to take a singular variety $X$ and embeds it into a smooth variety $V$, and define the category of right $\caD$-modules on $X$ to be the category of right $\caD(V)$-modules supported on $X$, i.e., right modules $M$ over the ring $\caD(V)$ of differential operators on $V$, with the property that, for all $m \in M$, there exists $N \geq 1$ such that $m \cdot I_X^N = 0$, where $I_X$ is the ideal corresponding to $X$.

-This circumvents the problem that the ring $\caD_X$ of differential operators is not well-behaved, and one obtains a very useful theory, which is equivalent to two alternatives: the category of \emph{$!$-crystals}, and the category of \emph{perverse sheaves} (the latter should be thought of as gluings of local systems on subvarieties, or more precisely, complexes of such gluings with a particular property).
+This circumvents the problem that the ring $\caD(X)$ of differential operators is not well-behaved, and one obtains a very useful theory.
+An equivalent definition to Kashiwara's goes under the name of \emph{(right) crystals}.
+Under some restrictions (when the $\caD$-modules are holonomic with regular singularities), one can also replace $\caD$-modules by \emph{perverse sheaves}, which are, roughly speaking, gluings of local systems on subvarieties, or more precisely, complexes of such gluings with certain properties.